History of the electric vehicle

-Practical electric vehicles appeared during the 1890s.
+Crude electric carriages were invented in the late 1820s and 1830s.
+Practical, commercially available electric vehicles appeared during the 1890s.
 An electric vehicle held the vehicular land speed record until around 1900.
-In the 20th century, the high cost, low top speed, and short-range of battery electric vehicles, compared to internal combustion engine vehicles, led to a worldwide decline in their use as private motor vehicles.
-Electric vehicles have continued to be used for loading and freight equipment and for public transport – especially rail vehicles.
+In the early 20th century, the high cost, low top speed, and short range of battery electric vehicles, compared to internal combustion engine vehicles, led to a worldwide decline in their use as private motor vehicles.
+Electric vehicles have continued to be used for loading and freight equipment, and for public transport – especially rail vehicles.

-At the beginning of the 21st century, interest in electric and alternative fuel vehicles in private motor vehicles increased due to: growing concern over the problems associated with hydrocarbon-fueled vehicles, including damage to the environment caused by their emissions; the sustainability of the current hydrocarbon-based transportation infrastructure; and improvements in electric vehicle technology.
+At the beginning of the 21st century, interest in electric and alternative fuel vehicles increased due to growing concern over the problems associated with hydrocarbon-fueled vehicles, including damage to the environment caused by their emissions; the sustainability of the current hydrocarbon-based transportation infrastructure; and improvements in electric vehicle technology.

-Since 2010, combined sales of all-electric cars and utility vans achieved 1 million units delivered globally in September 2016, 4.8 million electric cars in use at the end of 2019, and cumulative sales of light-duty plug-in electric cars reached the 10 million unit milestone by the end of 2020.
-The global ratio between annual sales of battery electric cars and plug-in hybrids went from 56:44 in 2012 to 74:26 in 2019, and fell to 69:31 in 2020.
-As of August 2020, the fully electric Tesla Model 3 is the world's all-time best selling plug-in electric passenger car, with around 645,000 units.
+Since 2010, combined sales of all-electric cars and utility vans achieved 1 million units delivered globally in September 2016, 4.8 million electric cars in use at the end of 2019, and cumulative sales of light-duty plug-in electric cars reached the 10 million unit milestone by the end of 2020 respectively.

+The global ratio between annual sales of battery electric cars and plug-in hybrids went from 56:44 (1.3:1) in 2012 to 74:26 (2.8:1) in 2019, and fell to 69:31 (2.2:1) in 2020.
+As of August 2020, the fully electric Tesla Model 3 is the world's all-time best-selling plug-in electric passenger car, with around 645,000 units.

 Early history

 Electric model cars

 The invention of the first model electric vehicle is attributed to various people.
-In 1828, the Hungarian priest and physicist Ányos Jedlik invented an early type of electric motor, and created a small model car powered by his new motor.
-Between 1832 and 1839, Scottish inventor Robert Anderson also invented a crude electric carriage.
-In 1835, Professor Sibrandus Stratingh of Groningen, the Netherlands and his assistant Christopher Becker from Germany also created a small-scale electric car, powered by non-rechargeable primary cells.
+In 1828, the Hungarian priest and physicist Ányos Jedlik invented an early type of electric motor, and created a small model powered by it.
+Between 1832 and 1839, Scottish inventor Robert Anderson developed a crude electric carriage.
+In 1835, Professor Sibrandus Stratingh of Groningen, the Netherlands, and his assistant Christopher Becker from Germany created a small-scale electric car, powered by non-rechargeable primary cells.